canonical/dotrun-image/README.md

 ## Releasing

-Once you have verified that the container works for a few different projects you can push it up to the Docker Hub
+Once you have verified that the container works for a few different projects you can push it up to the Docker Hub and our private docker registry:

+### Docker hub

 `docker login`

 `docker push canonicalwebteam/dev:<next tag>`

 After the push has completed successfully after a few minutes verify that the image is on the hub https://hub.docker.com/r/canonicalwebteam/dev/tags?page=1&name=<next tag>.
 Then remove your local copy of the image and try running one of the projects from before.
 It should download the image and run as before.

+### Canonical Docker registry

+If you are going to use this image in our Kubernetes cluster, you probably want to publish the image in our Canonical Docker registry.

+You'll need to build the image with the following prefix in the tag:

+`docker build . --tag prod-comms.docker-registry.canonical.com/canonicalwebteam/dev:v1.6.5`

+And then publish it, keep in mind that you will need credentials to publish in our private repository:

+`docker push prod-comms.docker-registry.canonical.com/canonicalwebteam/dev:v1.6.5`